 When possible, proposals should build on and reuse public results from relevant previous funded actions.
 Projects should make use of connections to the Digital Innovation Hub networks, particularly those in Robotics, Data and AI.
-Full use should be made of the common resources available in the AI-on-Demand platform79, Digital Industrial Platform for Robotics80, data platforms81 and, if necessary other relevant digital resource platforms.
+Full use should be made of the common resources available in the AI-on-Demand platform, Digital Industrial Platform for Robotics, data platforms and, if necessary other relevant digital resource platforms.
+Communicable results from selected proposals should be delivered to the most relevant of these platforms in order to enhance the European AI, Data and Robotics ecosystem through the sharing of results

-In this context a start-up is a tech-oriented company.
+&lt;sup>77 In this context a start-up is a tech-oriented company.
 It should employ less than 10 people (but more than 2 full time equivalent staff) that has operated for less than three years and has attracted more than €50k early stage private sector investment or has demonstrable sales growth over 50% pa - they will receive 100% FTSP while other SMEs would receive 70% funding.
 Startups would be expected to highlight the impact that the project will have on their overall Company strategy and growth prospects in the Impact section of their proposals (as well as the impact on society and European competitiveness.
-Maximum amount per third party, received from a given Action, over its entire duration